pjkundert/community-coin/README.txt

 3.3 Decentralization
 ────────────────────

-  The final step is to build robust distributed attestation performance ratings and markets, and insurance adjudication validation systems.
+  The final step involves building robust distributed systems for attestation performance ratings, market operations, and insurance adjudication validation.

   By eliminating the centralized vesting of authority over attestation and insurance, and instead using the same historical performance